d0m1n1kr/freakshow-ai/SPEAKER-IMAGES.md

 2. Speaker images appear in the legend on the right side
 3. Hover over any speaker's stream to see their image in the tooltip

+### Heatmap Charts

+1. Navigate to the Speaker × Speaker or Speaker × Cluster heatmap
+2. Hover over any cell to see speaker images in the tooltip
+3. Images appear for both speakers (in Speaker × Speaker) or for the speaker (in Speaker × Cluster)

 ## Files Modified

 - `src/rag_backend.rs`: Added image field and loading logic
 - `frontend/src/views/SearchView.vue`: Display speaker image in answers
 - `frontend/src/components/MiniAudioPlayer.vue`: Display speaker image in live transcripts
 - `frontend/src/components/SpeakerRiver.vue`: Display speaker images in legend and tooltips
+- `frontend/src/views/SpeakerSpeakerHeatmapView.vue`: Display speaker images in tooltips
+- `frontend/src/views/ClusterHeatmapView.vue`: Display speaker images in tooltips
 - `freakshow-stats/frontend/src/components/SpeakerRiver.vue`: Display speaker images in legend and tooltips
 - `frontend/src/components/TopicRiver.vue`: Pass speakers-meta-url prop
 - `scrape-speakers.js`: Scrape speaker images from team page